WOWRainbowUI/RainbowUI-Classic/AddOns/Spy/README.md

 ***Why can't I target an enemy player Spy has just reported?***
 The most likely explanation for this - if you are not in combat - is that while they are near, they are not within targeting range.

+***Why doesn't Spy work in sanctuaries?***
+Spy doesn't work in sanctuary locations such as Dalaran or Shattrath City because PvP combat is disabled for all players.

 ***How can I turn off Spy temporarily?***
 This can be done by holding the Control key while clicking the Clear button in the title bar.
 You may want to do this when there are a lot of enemy players around and you don't want the continuous alerts.